 I always get the Fish & Chips.
 If you want less food consider ordering the kids Fish & Chips.
 That is what I typically do during a day at the parks.

-Illuminations Minion Cafe
+Illuminations Minion Cafe (Fun Themed Quick Service)

 Location: Universal Studios Florida, Illuminations Minion Land